 This is a particularly dangerous throw and can lead to substantial knee or hip injury for Uke.
 This throw must be done with great caution when practicing with another person.

 To initiate this throw you must be able to straighten the front leg of Uke.
 This is often accomplished by closing and then placing your front leg just inside the front leg of Uke.
-Usually you then twist your foot so your instep rests against the back of Uke’s heel.
+Usually, you then twist your foot so your instep rests against the back of Uke’s heel.
 Now press your shin directly into the shin of Uke to force his or her knee directly backward.
 Three things will begin to happen.
 First, Uke’s heel will be pressed into the floor.
 Second, Uke’s knee will straighten and lock.
 Third, the thigh bone (femur) will press directly into the hip joint causing the hip to be projected down and backward.
 As pressure continues Uke will be forced to fall backward.

 As you may suspect, doing this throw can be very injurious to the knee, hip, and ankle.
-For this reason this is not a throw we allow in any competition, demonstration, or sporting activity.
-It is a self-defense only throw.
+For this reason, this is not a throw we allow in any competition, demonstration, or sporting activity.
+It is a self-defense-only throw.
 When practicing this throw it must be done slowly so that Uke can tap out at any time.

 It may occur to you that Uke could easily throw you as well since your two legs are essentially in the same relative positions.
 This is true.
-The only thing that gives you an advantages is the element of surprise and any pre-positioning you are able to accomplish during your entry.
-As a result it is common to force Uke’s shoulders back slightly on entry to prevent him or her from applying force against your leg.
+The only thing that gives you an advantage is the element of surprise and any pre-positioning you can accomplish during your entry.
+As a result, it is common to force Uke’s shoulders back slightly on entry to prevent him or her from applying force against your leg.
 Avoid using too much force or you may cause Uke to raise his or her front foot, which then makes this throw impossible to accomplish.
 If not done quickly then Uke could employ a throw like Osoto Gari or Yoko Otoshi.
 Therefore it is important to monitor for any structural changes that might indicate Uke is attempting one of these throws.